ludwigcarlsson/vue-trivia-game/README.md

 Vue trivia application, a quiz-app that provides 10 questions and gives 10 points for each correct answer.
 The questions and answers are fetched through https://opentdb.com/api.php

 ## Project setup
+You need Node.js for this project, make sure you are standing in the right directory when trying to run the application.
 ```
 npm install
 ```

 ### Compiles and hot-reloads for development
 ```